anupa-jayakody/Capstone_v3/README.md

         - Correlation between length of titles and ingredients
         - Recipe rating distribution
         - Correlation of different nutrition contents
-        - Distribution of recipes by nutrition contents
+        - Distribution of recipes by nutritional contents
         - Vegan recipes distribution

 Pre-Processing

     When analysing data, it was visible that the ingredients column has many words that are not real ingredients.
-Since this is the column we wil use for our modeling, I removed those unnecessary words for the analysis.
+Since this is the column we will use for our modeling, I removed those unnecessary words for the analysis.
 Techniques used here are;

         - Tokenization